lowlydba/expressdb.io/docs/which-sql-server-management-studio-version.md

 The latest version of Management Studio will always be available at the [Download SQL Server Management Studio][ssms] page.
 :::

+Microsoft is already previewing some big changes in SSMS 20 around encrypted connections.
+Check out [aka.ms/ssms-connection][ssms-connection] to stay updated on more changes for the upcoming major version.

+## Versioning

 Starting with version 17, SSMS releases are the first SSMS products to be based off of Visual Studio 2015+, which bring a modernized user interface and icon set, much more stability, and faster startup times.
 Version 18 iterates off of this and is based on the Visual Studio 2017 shell.